omicsEye/microbial_physiology/README.md

 For a more indepth look at each function, refer to the [wiki](https://github.com/broadinstitute/m2interact/wiki)

 ### Sourcing Microbial Data
+Install the required dependencies using `install.packages(c(Jupyter, RCurl, rjson, IRKernal, pheatmap, ggplot2, RColorBrewer, XML, foreach, parallel, doParallel, data.table, utils, rlist, crul, jsonlite, R.utils, rvest, colorspace, recommenderlab, RAM))`

+Source all files found in the R folder (if the package is not built)\
+Be sure to set the working directory to the m2Interact folder `setwd("~/<PATH>/m2Interact")`

-Aside from the listed requirements, using BacDive requires an account associated with the site.
+Using the BacDive API requires an account associated with the site.
 This can be created at this [registration link](https://bacdive.dsmz.de/api/bacdive/registration/register/).
 After doing so, a username and password need to be provided to the script in order to access the API and make requests to it.
 Parameters can be supplied to each function, as well.

-To run it manually, execute:
+In order to create the table using default settings, run:
 ```R

 # Source microbe information